 Shalquoir notes that the one we seek at the bottom of the earth has been there since so long ago that he has already become completely “rotten” in reference to the boss.
-However, her similar wordplays when referencing other bosses possessed by the Old Ones indicates that the cat is referring specifically to Nito, whose soul is acquired after killing the Rotten on NG+.
+However, her similar wordplays when referencing other bosses possessed by the Old Ones indicates that the cat is referring specifically to Nito.
 The god of death has always been associated with decay and preferred to reside in darkness below the earth, so it is no surprise that his soul has found its way into these caves and would be attracted to the rotten flesh that showed up after him.
-Likewise, the old dead one had his own reasons to resent the surface world, especially after meeting his own demise at the hands of the living from above ground in DS1.
-Shalquior’s dialogue hence hints at Nito’s soul being responsible for collecting the various persons making up the Rotten.
-His will is the glue uniting all of their grudges into one being, an entity that he likely serves as the dominant conscious of.
+Likewise, the old dead one had his own reasons to resent the surface world, especially after meeting his own demise at the hands of the Chosen Undead in DS1.
+Shalquoir’s dialogue hence hints at Nito’s soul being responsible for collecting the various persons making up the Rotten.
+His will is the glue uniting all of their grudges into one soul, an entity that his soul then possesses to influence as it sees fit.

 There is a big hole here.
 At the bottom of the hole are rats, so insolent.
 But the one you seek is further below them.
 He has been at the bottom of the earth since long ago, and is there even now.
 He has already become completely “rotten”.
 Heheheh…

 Although this combination of the dead have been reanimated differently from the skeletons which adorned Nito’s old form, there are still benefits to their union.
-Because their bodies are only loosely bound together to appear like a singular being, the Rotten has no qualms sheathing its massive blade within its actual body.
-Nonetheless, they seem to still want to maintain a humanoid shape and have used chains and cages to help shape their grotesque form.
-And since each individual body remains distinct while also bending and crawling as needed, they are able to maintain this structure with no loss of speed or mobility, unlike the mountain of corpses from New Londo in DS1.
-The Rotten thus behaves like it is a singular body in almost every way, from how it attacks with its “arms” to how it “sees” with its “head” to how it coughs up the local tar from its “mouth”.
-As the one body sticking out of its left “shoulder” demonstrates by its movements, the will of the main conscious is shared to them all and so they act accordingly, though it is doubtful that this level of synergy would be possible if not for the ineffable deity’s great power behind it.
+Because their bodies are only loosely bound together to appear like a singular being, the Rotten has no qualms sheathing its massive blade within itself.
+Nonetheless, they still want to maintain a humanoid shape, so have used chains and cages to maintain this grotesque form.
+And since the individual bodies are all acting as one, the boss behaves as such, from how it attacks with its “arms” to how it “sees” with its “head” to how it “coughs” up the local tar from its “mouth”.
+As the one body sticking out of its left “shoulder” demonstrates by its gestures, the conscious will is shared for them to act accordingly, though it is doubtful that this level of synergy would be possible if not for the ineffable deity’s great power behind it.

 This cursed monster’s inception marks a turning point for the Gutter’s denizens.
 The description for its boss soul relates that the all-accepting rot became a “holy land” (聖地) for those thrown away by the world.
 The double meaning is obvious.
 The metaphorical trash decided to embrace the filth, poison and rot of their new home, making it a sacred refuge for those hoping for some salvation.
 At the same time, a personification of decay welcomed new guests to its subterranean lair, more than happy to add resentful souls to its being.
 The Gutter received any person or thing no matter their appearance, background, or disposition, with the Rotten as their unofficial ruler.
 Perhaps this development was motivated in part by Nito’s past as god of decay and king of the dead, but the Rotten’s power ultimately made it the unequivocal head honcho.
 The only reason I call him the unofficial ruler is because this adoration of the rot resulted in a literally and figuratively rotten society living in total anarchy.